cekit/cekit/docs/descriptor/includes/image/osbs.rst

 Required
     No

-If a directory name specified by ``extra_dir`` key will be found next to the image descriptor, the contents of this directory will be copied into the target directory and later to the dist-git directory.
+If a directory name specified by ``extra_dir`` key will be found next to the image descriptor, this directory **and** its contents will be copied into the target directory and later to the dist-git directory.

 Symbolic links are preserved (not followed).

-Copying files is done before generation, which means that files from the extra directory can be overridden in the :ref:`generation phase<handbook/building/build-process:Generating required files>` .
+Copying is done before generation, which means that files from the extra directory can be overridden in the :ref:`generation phase<handbook/building/build-process:Generating required files>` .

 .. note::